JasonLocklin/Dissertation/VWM/Methods.md

-non-target colours ($P_{NT}$, in the two and three square conditions), or simply represented a random guess ($P_G$), was calculated with the probabilistic model described in @Emrich2012 and @Bays2009 (see figure \ref{fig_Emrich2012}).
+non-target colours ($P_{NT}$, in the two and three square conditions), or simply represented a random guess ($P_G$), was calculated with the probabilistic model described in @Emrich2012 and @Bays2009 (Figure \ref{fig_Emrich2012}).

 For each trial, these measures were calculated based on the physical location of the participant's response relative to the true colour of the target square on the colour bar.
 First, a probability that the
-participant indicated the correct target colour, $P_T$, by the magnitude of the location on a Gaussian distribution centred around the exact target colour.
-If the trial type included more than one initial box, then the probability the response to a non-target, $P_{NT}$, is calculated in the same way but based on the colours of the non-target squares.
-Lastly, the probability the patient guessed randomly is based on a flat distribution, but the above distributions were chosen so that this was effectively the remainder (i.e., $P_G = 1 - (P_T + P_{NT})$).
+participant indicated the correct target colour, $P_T$, was made relative to the magnitude of the location on a Gaussian distribution centred around the exact target colour.
+If the trial type included more than one initial box, then the probability that the response was made to a non-target, $P_{NT}$, was calculated in the same way but based on the colours of the non-target squares.
+Lastly, the probability that the patient guessed randomly is based on a flat distribution, however the above distributions were chosen so that this was effectively the remainder (i.e., $P_G = 1 - (P_T + P_{NT})$).
 To compute an estimate of the precision of target responses, the
 $SD$ of the probability model used to compute the above three